status-im/help.status.im/docs/style-guide/style-guidelines.md

 When deciding what to write, we're user-oriented.
 And when designing documents, we're task-oriented, explaining the main tasks a user can complete on a particular screen or product feature.

-We describe the tasks a user can perform on the interface; we don't explain the user interface.
+We describe the user's tasks on the interface; we don't explain the user interface.
 We work with the Design and UX team to provide users with a modern and consistent experience in our app and documentation.

 We use the *topic* and *article* words indistinctly on this guide.
 Even though the definition of a topic in technical communication varies based on the methodology or author, this distinction is irrelevant here.

 ## Content structure

-The way we structure and present the information is just as critical as writing it.
+How we structure and present the information is just as critical as writing it.
 Users don't read documentation; they *scan* it.
-Our approach to [content structure](structuring-the-content.md) supports them on this workflow rather than getting in the way.
+Our approach to [content structure](structuring-the-content.md) supports them in this workflow rather than getting in the way.

 Many style guides spend considerable time explaining language style and grammar rules.
-Still, they rarely provide guidelines on applying rules to create easy-to-read and follow documents consistently.
+Still, they rarely provide guidelines to create easy-to-read and follow documents consistently.
 Because of this, this style guide offers detailed [instructions for structuring](./structuring-the-content.md) your content.

 We employ a progressive-disclosure approach, providing only the necessary information at the first level (usually, a task or a concept description) while allowing users to explore additional details at subsequent levels (subtasks, cross-links, table of contents, and so forth).